 Care & Cleaning Chart Part What To Use Tips and Precautions Interior/Door Liner Soap and waterBaking soda and water Use 2 tablespoons of baking soda in 1 quart of warm water.
 Be sure to wring excess water out of sponge or cloth before cleaning around controls, light bulb or any electrical part.
 Door Gaskets Soap and water Wipe gaskets with a clean soft cloth.
 Drawers/Bins Soap and water Do not wash any removable items (bins, drawers, etc.) in dishwasher.
 Glass Shelves Soap and waterGlass cleanerMild liquid sprays Allow glass to warm to room temperature before immersing in warm water.
 Toe Grille Soap and waterMild liquid spraysVacuum attachment Vacuum dust from front of toe grille.
 Remove toe grille (See illustration on page 4).
 Vacuum backside and wipe with sudsy cloth or sponge.
 Rinse and dry.
-Exterior and Handles Soap and waterNon Abrasive Glass Cleaner Do not use commercial household cleaners, ammonia, or alcohol to clean handles.
-Use a soft cloth to clean smooth handles.
-Do Not use a dry cloth to clean smooth doors.
+Exterior and Handles Soap and water Do not use commercial household cleaners, ammonia, or alcohol to clean handles.
 Exterior and Handles (Stainless Steel Models Only) Soap and water Ammonia Stainless Steel Cleaners Clean stainless steel front and handles with non-abrasive soapy water and a dishcloth.
 Rinse with clean water and a soft cloth.
 Wipe stubborn spots with an ammonia-soaked paper towel, and rinse.
 Use a non-abrasive stainless steel cleaner.
 These cleaners can be purchased at most home improvement or major department stores.
 Always follow manufacturer's instructions.
 NOTE: Always clean, wipe and dry with the grain to prevent cross-grain scratching.
 Wash the rest of the cabinet with warm water and mild liquid detergent.
 Rinse well, and wipe dry with a clean soft cloth.
 Condenser Coils (Fan-cooled models only) Condenser Cleaning Brush is available from your dealer.
 Vacuum Cleaner No need to clean unless operating refrigerator under particularly dusty or greasy conditions, or if there is significant pet traffic in your home.
 If cleaning is necessary, remove toe grille and use extended vacuum attachment and condenser cleaning brush to remove dust build-up from condenser coils (see item "J" in illustration on page 17 for location).
 Condenser Coils (Air-cooled models only) Vacuum Cleaner Use the dusting tool attachment on your vacuum to remove dust build-up on the condenser coils (black tubes and wires) attached to the back of air-cooled refrigerators only.
 Defrost Water Pan Soap and water Some models have defrost water pan located on top of compressor at bottom rear of refrigerator (see illustration on next page).
 Wipe water pan with damp cloth.
 NOTE: The defrost water pan is NOT removable.